 Strategic Asset and Portfolio Management consists of the Portfolio Management Office and a dedicated Strategic Asset Management Unit.
-The separation of the asset governance function from the asset accounting function is a recommendation by the Asset Management Project to ensure increased governance and better support to Council business areas.
+The separation of the asset governance function from the asset accounting function augments governance and improves support to Council business areas.

 The Strategy has identified the following opportunities and risks in relation to asset and service management which have been assessed in accordance with Council's adopted Enterprise Risk Management Framework.